MGDIS/core-ui/packages/notification-center/README.md

 ## Why

-Until now, because of the iframes we had to display notifications in the window and close by the origin action was.
+Because of the iframes we had to display notifications in the window and close by the origin action was.
 In some case the notification is not directly visible, we have to scroll to see it for example.

+We had to add `mg-message` in almost every form.

 It has some concistency issues.